PanditSayali/GYM-Management-System/README.md

 Technology Stack
 ### The application is built using the following technologies:

-Java
+-Java
-Spring Framework
+-Spring Framework
-Spring Boot
+-Spring Boot
-Spring Data JPA
+-Spring Data JPA
-MySQL
+-MySQL